aeilot/lsnotes/README.md

 - **Markdown support** — so your notes can look sleek and formatted

 ## A story
-It was originnaly just an April Fools joke that I told [@MrWillCom](https://github.com/MrWillCom), but it turned out to be a brilliant idea.
+It was originally just an April Fools joke that I told [@MrWillCom](https://github.com/MrWillCom), but it turned out to be a brilliant idea.
 So I made this project.

 ## Installation